CGuerreroCordova/HydroDEM/README.md

 ## Description of Thesis work:

-Methodology and software to process a public SRTM DEM (HydroSHEDS) to improve the behavior of water (coming from rainfalls) on it.
+Methodology and software to process a public SRTM and HydroSHEDS DEM's to improve the behavior of water (coming from rainfalls) on it.
 This included a lot of tasks related to processing rasterized images: operations between rasters, masks, Fourier transforms, reprojections, resampling, new and existing